ecraft/couchdb_to_sql/README.md

 # The couchdb database from which to request the changes feed
 changes "http://user:pass@host:port/invoicing" do

-  # upsert_mode       # Optional flag which can be enabled to take advantage of Postgres 9.5's support for INSERT CONFLICT,
+  # # Optional flag which can be enabled to take advantage of Postgres 9.5's support for INSERT CONFLICT, e.g. upserts.
-  #                   # e.g. upserts.
+  # upsert_mode

-  # ember_pouch_mode  # Optional flag which can be enabled if ember-pouch is being used to populate the CouchDB database.
+  # # Optional flag which can be enabled if ember-pouch is being used to populate the CouchDB database.
+  # ember_pouch_mode

+  # # Optional flag which can be enabled to enable a stricter mode, where processing will abort if an unhandled document is
+  # # encountered.
+  # fail_on_unhandled_document

   # Which database should we connect to?
   database "postgres://user:pass@localhost:5432/invoicing"